 Don’t feed the wildlife.

 If you are travelling for an extended period and unable to carry enough water, then you should use water purification devices or tablets.
-Although these don’t taste great, it is highly recommended to purify water from any running source to prevent illness (you can never be sure what is upstream that could cause illness – such as a dead animal in the water).
+The Lifestraw selection offers a variety of choices to gain clean drinking water.
+It is highly recommended to purify water from any running source to prevent illness (you can never be sure what is upstream that could cause disease – such as a dead animal in the water).
 Always take from a moving source and not stagnant water.

-If you can manage the extra weight and space then a simple stove and gas canister will allow you to boil water and cook more nutritious meals.
+If you can manage the extra weight and space, then a simple stove and gas canister will allow you to boil purified water for cooking.

 Simple: sandwich, wrap, fruit, nuts, energy bars, chews, gels, liquid nutrition powder

-Longer travel: Pasta, vegetables, packaged foods, freeze dried packs
+More extended travel: Pasta, vegetables, packaged foods, freeze-dried packs

 You should consider roughly 200-300 per hour and additional calories for emergency use.
 Always take extra even if you don’t need it, someone in your group might.